-(c) Notwithstanding the provisions of Section 3(a) and Section 3(b) above, a Person may without a license issued by LCSWMA transport to a Facility Regulated Municipal Waste or Source Separated Recyclable Materials which in either case were generated at such Person's residence.
+Waste or Source Separated Recyclable Materials by any Person who is not duly licensed (or otherwise authorized) by LCSWMA. - (c) Notwithstanding the provisions of Section 3(a) and Section 3(b) above, a Person may without a license issued by LCSWMA transport to a Facility Regulated Municipal Waste or Source Separated Recyclable Materials which in either case were generated at such Person's residence.

 Section 4.
-LCSWMA Administration
+ICSWMA Administration

-(a) LCSWMA shall have the power and its duty shall be to implement the 1990 Plan and this Ordinance and, in order to carry forth such power and duty, to adopt and enforce LCSWMA Rules and Regulations.

-(b) LCSWMA Rules and Regulations shall, at a minimum:
+- to implement the 1990 Plan and this Ordinance and, in order to carry forth such power and duty, to adopt and enforce LCSWMA Rules and Regulations. - (b) LCSWMA Rules and Regulations shall, at a minimum:

-(i) identify those categories of materials from Regulated Municipal Waste which shall be subject to site designation;

-(ii) identify those Source Separated Recyclable Materials which shall be subject to site designation for the purpose of Recycling all or any portion of such Source Separated Recyclable Materials.

-(iii) identify the Facility for each selected category of Regulated Municipal Waste and for each selected Source Separated Recyclable Material;

-(iv) specify such predisposal processing or separation or other requirements as are deemed necessary or convenient for the efficient, effective, reliable and safe operation of a Facility and the System;

-(v) govern the issuance, administration and revocation of licenses, including without limitation, application procedures, fees, standards and conditions for licenses, record and reporting requirements, equipment and vehicle requirements, and any other matters deemed necessary or convenient by LCSWMA for the efficient, effective, reliable and safe operation of a Facility and the System, including without limitation:

-(\u03c6) withholding, suspending or revokinglicenses; and

-(B) establishing fees for use of the System;
+- (i) identify those categories of materials from Regulated Municipal Waste which shall be subject to site designation; - (ii) identify those Source Separated Recyclable Materials which shall be subject to site designation for the purpose of Recycling all or any portion of such Source Separated Recyclable Materials. - (iii) identify the Facility for each selected category of Regulated Municipal Waste and for each selected Source Separated Recyclable Material; - (iv) specify such predisposal processing or separation or other requirements as are deemed necessary or convenient for the efficient, effective, reliable and safe operation of a Facility and the System; - (v) govern the issuance, administration and revocation of licenses, including without limitation, application procedures, fees, standards and conditions for licenses, record and reporting requirements, equipment and vehicle requirements, and any other matters deemed necessary or convenient by LCSWMA for the efficient, effective, reliable and safe operation of a Facility and the System, including without limitation: - (A) withholding, suspending or revoking licenses; and - (B) establishing fees for use of the System; and

-(C) establishing fees and penalties for violations of LCSWMA Rules and Regulations (which fees and penalties may be established as determined by LCSWMA in an amount designed to protect the System and to compensate LCSWMA for the costs, damages and lost revenues related to any such violation).

-(c) LCSWMA Rules and Regulations shall ensure the efficient, effective, reliable and safe operation of the System.
-All fees shall be reasonable and uniform, provided, however, that different fees may be charged for:

-(i) different categories of Regulated MunicipalWaste as established by LCSWMA;

-(ii) different points of entry into the System; and

-(iii) Regulated Municipal Waste which is generated within any Municipality that fails to observe the provisions of the Intermunicipal Agreement; and such Regulated Municipal Waste shall be subject to a tipping fee premium in an amount sufficient to compensate LCSWMA and the System for all costs, damages and lost revenues resulting from such Municipality's failure to observe covenants of the Intermunicipal Agreement.
+- (C) establishing fees and penalties for violations of LCSWMA Rules and Regulations (which fees and penalties may be established as determined by LCSWMA in an amount designed to protect the System and to compensate LCSWMA for the costs, damages and lost revenues related to any such violation). - (c) LCSWMA Rules and Regulations shall ensure the efficient, effective, reliable and safe operation of the System.
+All fees shall be reasonable and uniform, provided, however, that different fees may be charged for: - (i) different categories of Regulated Municipal Waste as established by LCSWMA; - (ii) different points of entry into the System; - (iii) Regulated Municipal Waste which is generated within any Municipality that fails to observe the provisions of the Intermunicipal Agreement; and such Regulated Municipal Waste shall be subject to a tipping fee premium in an amount sufficient to compensate LCSWMA and the System for all costs, damages and lost revenues resulting from such Municipality's failure to observe covenants of the Intermunicipal Agreement.